AbdulqadirQ/modern-react-with-redux-course/notes.md

 ```
 - NOTE: `onInputChange` is called **without** brackets.
 This means it will only be executed if `onChange` is satisfied (i.e. there is a text added to the input box).
 - NOTE 2: `onInputChange()` called **with** brackets will be executed every time `render()` is executed.

+## Controlled vs Uncontrolled Elements
+- An element is **uncontrolled** when we don't know the value of the element unless we pulled out the value from the DOM (i.e where it's been rendered on the page)
+- An element is **controlled** when we know the value of the element since we've stored it within state

+- **Information shouldn't be stored inside of our HTML elements (in the DOM) - instead we want to centralise all data within the 'React side' and inside state**